jamesshore/tdd-intro/facilitator/readme.md

 ## Preparing for the Workshop

 The workshop can be scheduled for a half day (three hours) or a full day.
+First, watch all the videos and familiarize yourself with this facilitator guide.
 Prior to the workshop, prepare the venue and ensure participants' computers are ready.

 If you don't have a programming background yourself, consider partnering with a senior developer or tech lead in your company.
 This is optional, but helpful.